Panzer Campaigns: Scheldt '44 (2020)

 Covers the Battle of the Scheldt in 1944, the Allied campaign aimed at opening the port of Antwerp to shipping by pushing the German forces out of the Scheldt estuary.

 Kiev '43 (2021)

 Covers the Battle of Kiev in 1943, the Soviet operation aimed at crossing the Dnieper river and recapturing the city of Kiev, which had been lost to the Germans in 1941.
 This was the last title to be published by John Tiller Software.

 This game was dedicated to studio founder John Tiller, who died in April 2021.

 Rumyantsev '43 (2022)

 Covers Operation Polkovodets Rumyantsev, the final Soviet operation aimed at recapturing the cities of Belgorod and Kharkov in August 1943, following the Third Battle of Kharkov earlier that year in which German forces had retaken these cities.
+It additionally covers the southern axis of Operation Citadel as a prologue.
+It is the first in a series of games titled Donets Front '43.
 This was the first title in the series to be published by Wargame Design Studio, which purchased John Tiller Software in 2021.